GigawattDigital/securesilo/README.md

 Since securesilo is designed to use end-to-end encryption, deploying to a publicly accessible server is nearly identical to setting up development instance.

-The only differencees are that you will need to configure the ``.env`` file with the URL of your server, and enforce the use of SSL.
+The only differences are that you will need to configure the `.env` file with the URL of your server, and enforce the use of SSL.

 See the [securesilo user guide](https://securesilo.ai/docs/user-guide) for more information on how to